zorn/mikezornek.com/content/posts/2019/2/professional-ios-projects-code-documentation/index.md

 <img src="method-popup.png" alt="Xcode Method Popup" data-action="zoom" />

 Another example here includes the use of `//FIXME`.
-FIXME is not triple backslashed so it’s not technically documentation but it will be showcased inside of Xcode’s editor.
+FIXME is not triple slashed so it’s not technically documentation but it will be showcased inside of Xcode’s editor.

 The main way you’ll encounter this documentation is through Xcode’s Quick Help.
 Option click a method and you’ll see: